Emergent hydrodynamics in non-equilibrium quantum systems

 \emph{Observing emergent hydrodynamics}---Having established that DMT accurately captures the late-time thermalization of Floquet systems, we now apply it to the study of a much broader question: the emergent hydrodynamics of large (undriven) quantum spin chains ($L = 100$).
+In particular, our main goal here is to measure the diffusion coefficient as a function of temperature.

 Our setup is the following.
 On top of an initial thermal state with respect to $\Hstatic$, we add a small spatial inhomogeneity in the energy density (taken to be a Fourier mode) \cite{SM}.
 As the system evolves under $\Hstatic$, one finds that the amplitude of this spatial variation decays exponentially, with a rate that scales as $q^2$, where $q$ is the wave-vector of the Fourier mode.
 This quadratic scaling is characteristic of diffusion and confirms the emergence of hydrodynamics from our microscopic quantum Hamiltonian \cite{SM}.
 By further varying the temperature of the initial Gibbs ensemble, one can also study the diffusion coefficient, $D(\epsilon)$, as a function of the energy density $\epsilon$ (Fig.~\ref{fig4}b) \cite{fn6}.

 We emphasize that such a numerical observation of emergent hydrodynamics is well beyond the reach of conventional numerics and fundamentally leverages DMT's ability to prepare and evolve highly-entangled states near thermal equilibrium.
+Moreover, we note that our procedure can also be applied to the study of \emph{integrable} systems, where different types of anomalous transport can occur \cite{Prosen,Moore,Gopalakrishnan,Yoshimura,Fagotti,Misguich,Gobert}.
+We highlight this by computing spin transport in the XXZ model and observing ballistic, super-diffusive and diffusive exponents as a function of the Ising anisotropy (for details see \cite{SM}).

-\emph{Interplay between driving and hydrodynamics}---Taking things one step further, we now combine the two previous settings and explore a situation where the interplay between Floquet heating and diffusive transport is crucial for understanding the system's thermalization dynamics.
+\figFour \emph{Interplay between driving and hydrodynamics}---Taking things one step further, we now combine the two previous settings and explore a situation where the interplay between Floquet heating and diffusive transport is crucial for understanding the system's thermalization dynamics.
 In particular, let us consider the time evolution of a spin chain where only the right half of the system is periodically driven (inset, Fig.~\ref{fig1}c).
 At time $t=0$, the system is initialized in a N\'{e}el state with a domain wall every four spins \cite{fn3}.

 After an initial period of local equilibration, the combination of inhomogenous driving and interactions leads to three distinct features in the dynamics of the local energy density, as illustrated in Fig.~\ref{fig4}c.
 First, the local energy density on the right half of the spin chain is larger, reflecting the location where driving, and thus Floquet heating, is occurring.
 Second, the energy density across the entire chain gradually increases in time as energy from the right half is transported toward the left half.
 Third, as the system approaches its infinite temperature state, the overall energy-density inhomogeneity between the left and right halves of the system is reduced.